abates/docker-comskip/README.md

 - `/data/recorded-video-file.ts`: The actual file that needs commercials removed.
 Prefix "/data/" in front of the file name.

 The docker image can also be used as a post processing script.
-Example of a post processing script to run running on docker host:
+Example of a post processing script to run on docker host:

 ```shell
 #!/bin/bash